KennyAkaman/MemeLord/_posts/0000-01-02-KennyAkaman.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my Joke Sharing slide!"
 ---
-Your text
+Let me tell you a joke, Q: How do you count cows?
+A: With a cowculator.
 Use the left arrow to go back!